Edmar-Sousa/Edmar-Sousa/README.md

 ## Hi 👋

 Full-stack developer.
-Back-end with nodeJs and php, front-end with VueJs and React.
+Back-end with nodeJs and php, front-end with VueJs.
 Still with knowledge in React Native, python, java and C.
 I am a Developer who likes to apply my knowledge in tools to make life easier for people and programmers.

 ### Statistics GitHub